AxisCommunications/acap-documentation/source/introduction.md

 * expected output

 We are continuously adding new examples and tutorials for both existing as well as for new functionality.
-Keep checking GitHub to stay updated with the latest changes.
+Keep checking the Axis [GitHub repo](https://github.com/AxisCommunications) to stay updated with the latest changes.